Chun Doo-hwan: Foreign policy

 Chun's presidency occurred during the Cold War, and his foreign policies were based around combating communism from North Korea and Soviet Union.
+Chun eagerly pursued ties with the Reagan administration, making a critical official visit to the White House in February 1981.
+By aligning with U.S. Cold War strategies, Chun received vital security guarantees and political legitimacy in exchange for cooperating with U.S. regional interests, despite human rights reservations from Reagan.

 Japanese newspapers widely reported that Chun was the de facto leader of the country months before he made any move to become president.

 In 1982, Chun announced the "Korean People Harmony Democracy Reunification Program", but due to repeated rejections from North Korea the program was unable to get off the ground.

 End of the Fifth Republic (1987)

 Noh Shin-yeong

 From the start of his presidency, Chun began grooming Noh Shin-yeong as his eventual successor.
 In 1980, while working as ambassador to the Geneva Representation Bureau, Noh was recalled and made Minister of Foreign Affairs.
 In 1982, he was installed as the Director of the Security Planning Bureau, and in 1985, he was named Prime Minister.

-When that became widely known, those supporting Chun's regime were highly critical of his choice of successor.
-His supporters, mostly those with heavy military backgrounds, believed that the proper way to groom a successor was by military duties, not political positions.
-Chun was eventually persuaded to reverse his position and ceased pushing for Noh to succeed him.
+A career diplomat, Noh competed for the nomination within Chun's inner circle against former General Chang Se-dong and eventual successor Roh Tae-woo.
+However, Noh's chances ended abruptly in May 1987 when Chun dismissed him and Chang Se-dong during a major cabinet reshuffle, triggered by a scandal surrounding the cover-up of a university student's torture and death, which ultimately cleared the path for Roh Tae-woo to secure the presidency.